One Piece: Pirate Warriors 4

-One Piece: Pirate Warriors 4 is an action-adventure video game developed by Omega Force and published by Bandai Namco Entertainment for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
-It is the fourth installment in Pirate Warriors video-game series, based on the One Piece franchise.
-It is a sequel to the 2015 game One Piece: Pirate Warriors 3.
-It was released on March 27, 2020.
+One Piece: Pirate Warriors 4 is a 2020 hack and slash video game developed by Koei Tecmo's Omega Force and published by Bandai Namco Entertainment.
+It was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on March 27, 2020.
+It is the fourth installment in the Pirate Warriors sub-series, based on the One Piece franchise and Koei Tecmo's Dynasty Warriors series.
+It was released on March 27, 2020, with ports for Nintendo Switch 2, PlayStation 5, and Xbox Series X/S set for release on November 21, 2025.